RoystonHenson/debugging-2/COACH_INSTRUCTIONS.md

 ## Starter (15 minutes)

 Start debugging the app.
-Don't make too much progress!
+Fix an easy bug.
 Demonstrate precisely the following two-part process to debug it:

 - Tighten the loop (find the _exact line_ the bug is coming from)
 - Get some insight (use `p` to inspect everything in the region of that line)